 Evidence thus strongly suggests that the SCN's representation of time of day is consumed by peripheral oscillators and by this means their timekeeping is coordinated with that of the SCN.
-The details of how information is transmitted are not yet known, but some steps in the process have been identified.
+The details of how information is transmitted are not vet known, but some steps in the process have been identified.
 The SCN is itself divided into two major regions, the core and shell.
-The core sends projections to the shell and also to the lateral parasubventricular zone (LSPV) of the hypothalamus, while the shell sends outputs to the paraventricular nucleus of the thalamus (PVT), the paraventricular nucleus of the hypothalamus (PVN), the medial subparaventricular zone (MSPV), the preoptic area (POA), and the dorsomedial hypothalamic nucleus (DMH).
+The core sends projections to the shell and also to the lateral parasubventricular zone (LSPV) of the hypothalamus, while the shell sends outputs to the paraventricular nucleus of the thalamus (PVT), the paraventricular nucleus of the hypothalamus (PVN), the medial subparaventricular zone (${M}SPV$), the preoptic area (POA), and the dorsomedial hypothalamic nucleus (DMH).
 These areas in turn send projections to many other regions of the body.
 However, the SCN is not solely dependent on neuronal output.
-In transplant experiments in hamsters, even when the donor SCN was encased in a semipermeable polymeric capsule and so developed no neuronal connections, the donor could promote rhythmic behavior (Silver, LeSauter, Tresco, & Lehman, 1996).
+In transplant experiments in hamsters, even when the donor SCN was encased in a semipermeable polymeric capsule and so developed no neuronal connections, the donor could promote rhythmic behavior (Silver et al. 1996).
 This suggests an important role for hormonal outputs from the SCN.
-Several peptides exhibit circadian oscillations and are thought likely to be regulated by central clock components: AVP (vasopressin), PK2 (prokineticin-2), TGF α (transforming growth factor- α), and a cardiotrophin-like cytokine (Antle & Silver, 2005; Kalsbeek et al., 2006).
-TGFa inhibits locomotor activity by acting on receptors in the hypothalamic subparaventricular zone (SPZ), which also is a major relay station for SCN neuronal efferents (Kramer et al., 2001).
+Several peptides exhibit circadian oscillations and are thought likely to be regulated by central clock components: AVP (vasopressin), PK2 (prokineticin-2), TGF α (transforming growth factor- α), and a cardiotrophin-like cytokine (Antle and Silver 2005, Kalsbeek et al. 2006).
+TGF α inhibits locomotor activity by acting on receptors in the hypothalamic subparaventricular zone (SPZ), which also is a major relay station for SCN neuronal efferents (Kramer et al. 2001).
 PK2 also suppresses locomotor activity, but not by affecting the SPZ.
 There thus appear to be multiple pathways by which information from the SCN is transmitted to its various consumers.
 This is fitting given that the various consumers differ in the preferred time of day for their activities.

 Existing accounts of how the SCN oscillators are entrained by light, how they orchestrate oscillations in peripheral oscillators, and how these oscillators can be entrained by Zeitgebers other than light are still incomplete, but there is little reason to be dubious that such connections exist.
-We can be confident that the SCN has appropriate connections to information about time of day and to consumers of such information, and hence can be credited with representing that information for mammals.
+We can be confident that the SCN has appropriate connections to information about time of day and to consumers